amro-hashish/amro-hashish/README.md

 ## 🧬 About Me

-I am a veterinary molecular diagnostician and bioinformatics researcher specializing in molecular diagnostics, microbial genomics, pathogen surveillance, and recombinant vaccine development for infectious diseases affecting poultry health.
+I am a veterinary molecular diagnostician and bioinformatics researcher specializing in molecular diagnostics, microbial genomics, pathogen surveillance, and recombinant vaccine development for poultry infectious diseases.

-My work integrates wet-lab molecular biology with computational genomics to improve pathogen detection, sequencing-based diagnostics, genomic epidemiology, and translational research applications in veterinary medicine.
+My work integrates wet-lab molecular and virological techniques to improve pathogen detection, including sequencing-based diagnostics, genomic epidemiology, and translational research applications in poultry medicine.

 Currently focused on:
 - NGS applications in veterinary diagnostics